zwaldowski/DZProgressController/README.md

 2. Extract the archive.
 3. Open your project in Xcode, than drag and drop `DZProgressController.h` and `DZProgressController.m` to your Classes group (in the Groups & Files view).
 Make sure to select Copy Items when asked.

-If you have a git tracked project, you can add DZProgressHUD as a submodule to your project.
+If you have a git tracked project, you can add DZProgressController as a submodule to your project.

 1. `cd`` inside your git tracked project.
 2. Add `DZProgressController` as a submodule using `git submodule add git://github.com/zwaldowski/DZProgressController.git DZProgressController` .